Daredevil: Born Again season 1: Writing

 Though Fisk is the "prime villain", the season features other antagonists who Scardapane said would be "piling up" as the story continues.
-These include the serial killer Muse, who was part of the series' original development.
-D'Onofrio said Fisk has to work Muse's actions into his own plan.
-Murdock represents Hector Ayala / White Tiger in the season after that character is wrongly accused of murdering a police officer.
+These include the serial killer Muse, whose storyline was inherited from the initial take on the series.
+Scardapane felt they did not do justice in resolving this storyline at the end of the first season, due to being limited by what had already been filmed and what they had time to film for the new episodes.
+However, he was able to expand on this storyline in future seasons.
+Murdock represents Hector Ayala / White Tiger after that character is wrongly accused of murdering a police officer.
 Ever since being originally cast in the role, Cox was interested in adapting the "Trial of the White Tiger" storyline from Daredevil vol. 2 #39–40 (2002–03), saying that storyline was "so fascinating to witness a character like Matt Murdock, a lawyer and also a superhero, defend another superhero".
+As part of the season's overhaul, Winderbaum suggested that Ayala's niece, Angela del Toro, become one of Muse's victims.
+Scardapane enjoyed this idea because it helped connect Ayala's storyline in the first act of the season to del Toro's role in the second act, and it also gave Murdock a greater purpose for putting the Daredevil suit back on to rescue her from Muse, which leads to him becoming the city's hero again by the season's final act.
 Scardapane chose to give police commissioner Gallo a violent death at Fisk's hands during the finale after reading a scene from the existing episodes where Gallo talks down to Fisk.
 Scardapane said no character could get away with humiliating Fisk without "intense" consequences.